-Instead of honoring the intention and purpose behind this instruction by Moses, the sectarian Jewish institution created a ritual washing ceremony that missed the purpose.
+Instead of honoring the intention and purpose behind this instruction by Moses, the sectarian temple institution created a ritual washing ceremony that missed the purpose.
 The original instruction was related to making offerings - to wash before making an offering.

 Ironically, today we find empty rituals embraced by sectarian institutions claiming to follow Jesus.
 They are ignoring his primary teachings while emphasizing rituals they have made up.
 And they claim that these empty rituals will save them.

 One such ritual relates to eating a wafer and some grape juice or wine and thinking that doing this ritual will save them because Jesus supposedly died for their sins.

 This is a misinterpretation of Jesus' life and mission.
 Jesus taught his followers to love the Supreme Being and do God's will.
 That is what will save us.
 Why would Jesus bother teaching these things if we could just do a ritual and accept that he died for our sins and be saved?